Total units required for the MA: 30

 Each student must file an application for Advancement to Candidacy, indicating a proposed program of graduate study.
 This should be initiated by the student as soon as the student has:

-• received a placement Score Number of 80 on the Writing Placement for Graduate Students (WPG) timed essay exam or received a grade of "B" or better in a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of course work at California State University, Sacramento or met one of the graduate GWAR equivalency standards.
+- Received a grade of "B" or better in a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of course work at California State University, Sacramento.

 Advancement to Candidacy forms are available on the Office of Graduate Studies website.
 The student fills out the form after planning a degree program in consultation with his/her HRS advisor.
 The completed form is then returned to the Graduate Coordinator and the Office of Graduate Studies for approval.